trust-net/dag-documentation/README.md

 Therefore, during double spending, its important that one of the nodes flush (i.e. completely discard) its shard and then sync with other node.
 That is the only way to guarantee that no conflicting transactions appear on the shard _and_ the world state stays consistent on both nodes.
 This also means some of the valid transactions from the flushing node may be lost (temporarily) if they were not on the other node.
 But, eventually node should sync and receive those transactions.

 ### Which node should flush?
 The algorithm to determine which node must flush its local shard must guarantee that same shard partition will get flushed between any two peers with same pair of double spending transactions.
-Therefore, using Anchor weights is not correct because different nodes (with same transaction from double spending pair) can have different anchors at different times.
+Therefore, using Anchor weights is not correct because different nodes (with same double spending transactions pair) can have different anchors at different times.
 Therefore, we'll need to instead use the actual transactions from double spending pair themselves to decide which shard partition must get flushed.
-Since whichever transaction came into network first should win, we'll use the transaction with "least" weight as the winning transaction -- i.e., node that had that transaction gets to keep its shard, whereas other node needs to flush and sync.
+Since whichever transaction came into network first should win, we'll use the transaction with "least" weight as the winning transaction -- i.e., node that had that transaction gets to keep its shard, whereas other node needs to flush and sync its shard.

 [network-tx]: https://raw.githubusercontent.com/trust-net/dag-documentation/master/images/Network%20Transaction.png "Network Transaction Processing"